 First, define the cross-sections.
 Two I-shape sections will be used.
 Click on green arrows (1) and select the I-Shape with haunch (2).
-After that modify the Geometry (3)of the section.
+After that modify the Geometry (3) of the section.

-Modify beam M1, you have to turn off the trimmed end, add haunch, select the proper cross-sections, and adjust the length and alignment.
+Select the proper cross-sections, and adjust the length and alignment.
 When the beam M1 is set, click on copy button to create the second part of the beam.
 Then modify the M2 beam.